 Incorporate client feedback into your services.

-As with any sector within the business industry, the rule of thumb is that ‘the client knows best’.
+As with any sector within the business industry, the rule of thumb is that ‘the client knows best.
 A lot of LinkedIn profiles will make use of a particular template that includes a script that asks users for feedback either in the form of a 5-star rating scale or a thumbs-up/thumbs-down.

 What this does is that it allows you to know whether you are heading in the right direction with the services that you are offering.
 If a client does not give a thumbs-up you can always reach out to them to find out more about where things may have gone sour.

-It allows you to come across as concerned about the services you are offering and speaks volumes about the amount of effort that you put in your work.
+It allows you to come across as concerned about the services you are offering and speaks volumes about the amount of effort that you put into your work.
 Asking for feedback and making it part of your template is one of the most sure-fire ways you can use to skyrocket your job acceptance rates.

 Use the right keywords in the skills segment of your profile.